 Primary Designated School Official (PDSO)

 - You must be enrolled as a full-time student taking at least 12 credit hours worth of classes each fall and spring semester.
-Contact the DSO for details about summer enrollment.
+Contact a Designated School Official (DSO) for details about summer enrollment.

 - You may not withdraw from classes without advisor approval.

-- You must notify your advisor before you leave Heartland for either a short-term or long-term absence.
+- You must notify your DSO before you leave Heartland for either a short-term or long-term absence.
 They will help you complete any required documentation so you can safely re-enter the United States.

 - You must complete proper transfer procedures if you change schools.
-You must submit a transfer out form to the DSO, obtain a new I-20, and report to the new school within 15 days of the program start date.
+You must submit a transfer out form to your DSO, obtain a new I-20, and report to the new school within 15 days of the program start date.

-- You must notify the DSO before enrolling in online courses.
+- You must notify your DSO before enrolling in online courses.
 Only 3 credits hours of online classes can apply towards your full-time enrollment requirement.

-- You must notify the DSO before enrolling at another school while attending Heartland.
+- You must notify your DSO before enrolling at another school while attending Heartland.

-- Please contact the DSO and complete a travel form if you plan to leave the Bloomington-Normal area for more than one day.
+- Please contact your DSO and complete a travel form if you plan to leave the Bloomington-Normal area for more than one day.
 You must contact the DSO to make sure your I-20 and visa are up to date if you plan to travel outside the USA.

 - Anticipate delays at consulates and ports of entry.